 There are many prenatal vitamins on the market, but they are not all created the same.
 Many capsule and gummy vitamins contain gelatin, which is problematic for Muslim expecting mothers.
 You may not have known, but gel capsules are made mainly from gelatin.

 Not only that, there are so many listed ingredients on a prenatal vitamin jar; where does one start to decipher which is best or most needed?

 Don’t fret, though; I got you.
 I’ve been there, and I did the research.
 I was THAT person looking through the ingredient lists, and three kids and a variety of brands later, I have some recommendations.
-Lucky for us Muslims, there is a movement toward vegan prenatal and gelatin-free alternatives, such as carrageenan or agar-agar, a seaweed derivative.
+Lucky for us Muslims, you can now find halal prenatal vitamins, and there is a movement toward vegan prenatal and gelatin-free alternatives, such as carrageenan or agar-agar, a seaweed derivative.
 Now, that allows you to rest easy, knowing that you are not ingesting pork-based gelatin without your knowledge, and you have a decent list of options to choose from.

 To make it even easier for you, I have created a comparison chart listing all of the nutrients found in the recommended prenatal vitamins I discuss in this post.
 You can access this chart, for FREE, in my resource library.
 Just fill out the form at the end of this post to get access!